Google Sheets is a game-changer for managing tournament brackets.

 Inspired by the NY Times Spelling Bee, I challenged myself to create a Scratch version of this game.

-I also created letter frequencies based the following sources:
+I also created letter frequencies based on the following sources:

 I got a great suggestion from Nirmala Sankaran, Co-Founder of HeyMath, to include the total possible words for a given board.
 This required iterating over the dictionary and checking if each word is valid for each board, given the game rules.